 Pikes Peak Community College is an open-door institution which allows any student to attend, regardless of citizenship.
 We do not ask for immigration status, but we ask about citizenship status.
 This helps determine your tuition.
 Undocumented, ASSET (Advancing Students for a Stronger Economy Tomorrow), and DACA (Deferred Action for Childhood Arrivals) students should choose the “Non-U.S. Citizen” option on the application.
-If you have any questions, please contact Student Services at 719-502-3563.

-What should the DACAmented do now?
+What should the DACAmented do?

 - Call your representatives and let them know your feelings about immigration reform:

-Here is an official FAQ about DACA from the Department of Homeland Security.
+Visit the official FAQ about DACA from the Department of Homeland Security.

 PPCC Counseling Center’s mission is to support student success by providing information and services related to emotional wellness.
 The Counseling Center is sensitive and places a high value on the dignity and worth of individuals.
 Therefore, it is our belief that all persons should be accepted for who they are, and we recognize and encourage each individual’s potential for personal growth and change.
 PPCC Counseling Center values confidentiality and operates within the ethical guidelines of counseling.
 If you have questions or concerns please contact the Counseling Center at 719-502-4689.